joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 ### Moving, copying, and deleting files

 Having our Darwin ebook is nice, but `pg2009.txt` isn't an informative title.
+We could have used command line options to download it to a different location:
+`wget -O [OUTPUT FILE] [URL]` or `curl -o [OUTPUT FILE] [URL]`, but this is a good opportunity to learn how to rename files.
 Let's rename the file using the `mv` ("move") command:

-    mv pg2009.txt 'On the Origin of Species.txt'
+    mv pg2009.txt 'Origin of Species.txt'

 Notice the single quotes around the filename!
 This is necessary because there are spaces in the new path.
 The command
-`mv pg2009.txt On\ the\ Origin\ of\ Species.txt` would also have worked.
-Also, though we've just used `mv` to rename a file, `mv` will also move files between directories if the new path is a directory (`test/`) or points to a location in a different directory (`test/'On the Origin of Species.txt'`):
+`mv pg2009.txt Origin\ of\ Species.txt` would also have worked.
+Also, though we've just used `mv` to rename a file, `mv` will also move files between directories if the new path is a directory (`test/`) or points to a location in a different directory (`test/'Origin of Species.txt'`):

     mkdir test/
-    mv 'On the Origin of Species.txt' test/
+    mv 'Origin of Species.txt' test/
     # Equivalent to the following:
-    # mv 'On the Origin of Species.txt' test/'On the Origin of Species.txt'
+    # mv 'Origin of Species.txt' test/'Origin of Species.txt'

 Now try your hand at moving the file back to our working directory (hint:
 `./` is the relative path for the current directory).